codedawakening/BoonMind-BUE-The-Boon-Uroborus-Engine/README.md

 1 — About

-The Boon Ouroboros Engine defines recursion as a bidirectional conversation between forward (positive) and reverse (negative) domains, mediated by an observer function θ.
+The Boon Uroboros Engine defines recursion as a bidirectional conversation between forward (positive) and reverse (negative) domains, mediated by an observer function θ.

 Core relation
 f(a, b, θ) = φ · a – (1 / φ) · b + θ · Δ